bookemoji/vite-plugin-bookemoji/README.md

 ## Key Detail

-In order for this plugin to work yyou need to set it/it's library as excluded:
+In order for this plugin to work you need to set it/it's library as excluded:

 ```diff